Aakashdoraisamy/data-science-churn-prediction/README.md

 This project simulates a real-world data science task from BCG X, focusing on identifying customer churn drivers and building a predictive model.

+---

+## 🚀 Project Overview

+Customer churn represents the percentage of users who stop using a company’s product or service.
+In this project, we aim to:
+- **Identify key indicators of churn**
+- **Build a churn prediction model**
+- **Recommend actions to retain customers**

+We use **Random Forest** for classification and base our work on a synthetic dataset provided by BCG X.

+---

+## 🧠 Problem Statement

+> **"Which customers are most likely to churn, and how can we proactively retain them?"**

+Understanding churn helps the business reduce customer acquisition costs and focus on retention strategies.

+---
 ## 🔍 Tasks Covered

 1. **Business Understanding**